-After explaining what attribution is is part 1 and presenting ways to get started with simple attribution in part 2 we now can talk about some of the most complicated attribution models.
+After explaining what attribution modeling is in part 1 and presenting ways to get started with simple attribution in part 2 we now can talk about some of the most complicated attribution models.
 We start with a show of respect to our patron saint Avinash Kaushik who laid out a number of different models and an entire process for laddering up your tracking.
 Get familiar with that material if you haven’t already.

 Prior to founding Trust Insights with Katie Robbert, Christopher Penn spent years defining best practices for Google Analytics and applying machine learning to better understand the effectiveness of PR, Advertising and Marketing.
 In the last year he was finally able to bring the two fields of study together create a working model for machine learning powered attribution analysis.

-Up until this point nearly all attribution was creating different algorithms and then backtesting the results to see if the algorithm held.
+Up until this point nearly all attribution analysis was creating different algorithms and then backtesting the results to see if the algorithm held.
 I think of this as safe cracking – place your bet, see if your combination is right.
 Not the best analogy because you don’t get any feedback from the safe if you’re 66% of the way there (unless you are a pro safe cracker), but I haven’t found anything better, please comment if you have any great ideas.

 The machine learning approach to attribution analysis starts with no bias.
 With the inexpensive computational power now available to us you can run all of the data from every transaction, and all the data from transactions that did not complete.
 Machine learning will examine every single transition from one page to the next and from one goal (milestones along the customer journey) to the next and determine the probability of a customer moving from one point to the next.